marcinkieruzel/REACT_NEXT_AMSTERDAM/1_start_from_scratch/README.md

 1. Create package.json file with `npm init`.
 Courious about that?
 Feel free to ask questions.
 2. Install main dapendencies: `npm install react react-dom`
-3. Then install webpack `npm install -save-dev webpack webpack-cli`
+3. Then install webpack `npm install --save-dev webpack webpack-cli`
 4. We'll need some code transpilation.
 Lets use webpack `npm install --save-dev babel-loader` and some presets (they are like dictionaries) `npm install --save-dev @babel/core @babel/preset-react`
 5. We can configure babel presets `in webpack.config.js` file but common way to do that is to create a separate file `.babelrc` with the content: